UP210671/UP210878_CPP/U3 Functions/README.md

 All problems aside, I consider I did the task succesfully and the program (for the most part) runs smoothly and does what it's supposed to do so I'd consider I was somewhat succesful in my program.  </br></br>

-I also learned that github markdown does not allow some kinds of styles specially the color text ones, not CSS nor HTML work for coloring text which is a shame because I like colors :disappointed: (Still allows for emojis though) .
+I also learned that github readme markdown file does not allow some kinds of styles, not CSS nor HTML work for coloring text which is a shame because I like colors :disappointed: (Still allows for emojis though) .
 Fun fact, If you preview this Readme.md through VS Studio or the like, the markdown will read just fine, with color styles and everything.